 Dancing On Ice 2020: Who are the contestants?

-So far the line-up boasts a mix of small screen telly stars.
+The line-up for next year’s series is complete, and it’s largely a mix of small screen stars.

-A total of 12 celebrities will take to the ice next year when Dancing On Ice returns.
+Twelve celebrities will be getting their skates on next year when Dancing On Ice returns.

-So far the line-up boasts names like Steps singer Ian “H” Watkins and Love Island star Maura Higgins.
+The line-up boasts names like Steps singer Ian “H” Watkins, model and businesswoman Caprice Bourret, and Love Island star Maura Higgins.

 – Trisha Goddard